trussworks/Engineering-Playbook/developing/nix/README.md

 ## Getting started

 After installing nix, you should have `~/.nix-profile/bin` in your PATH.
+If you're using the fish shell, check out [nix-env.fish](https://github.com/lilyball/nix-env.fish).

 Now you want to create a new profile and install packages in that profile.
 If you have a directory `nix` with a `default.nix` in it, you can do